A Complete Finite Axiomatisation of the Equational Theory of Common Meadows: Preliminaries on arithmetic structures

-Equivalent designs for meadows and common meadows can be based on inverse as a primitive, an approach that was taken in~\cite{BergstraP2015}.
+Thus, we have a field $F$ equipped with a division function $\_/\_$ that has been made total by having $x/0 = \bot$ for all $x$, including $\bot$.\footnote{Equivalent designs for meadows and common meadows can be based on inverse as a primitive, an approach that was taken in~\cite{BergstraP2015}.}

-Recall that to qualify as a data type, an algebra must be minimal, i.e., generated by its constants and operations.
-Now, if $F$ is a finite prime field then $\mathsf{Enl}_\bot(F)$ is minimal, while for all other fields $F$ -- especially the rationals -- the algebra is non-minimal and is not a data type for that reason.
+Recall that to qualify as a data type, an algebra must be minimal, i.e., generated by its constants and operations (Definition \ref{adt}).
+Now, if $F_p$ is a finite prime field (isomorphic to modulo $p$ arithmetic on $\{ 0, 1, \ldots ,p \}$, for $p$ a prime number) then $\mathsf{Enl}_\bot(F_p)$ is minimal.
+For all other fields $F$ -- in particular, the rationals -- the algebra is non-minimal and is not a data type for that reason.
 Division is needed to make the classical field of rational numbers a data type: